bluetacktwo/platformsh-example-ezplatform/README.md

-# EZ Platform project template for Platform.sh
+# eZ Platform project template for Platform.sh

-This project provides a starter kit for EZ Platform projects hosted on [Platform.sh](http://platform.sh).
-There are only very minor changes from vanilla EZ Platform.
+This project provides a starter kit for eZ Platform projects hosted on [Platform.sh](http://platform.sh).
+There are only very minor changes from vanilla eZ Platform.

 ## Starting a new project